-Agenda Paper 3.2 for this meeting will seek the Board's feedback on the draft Tier 3 Exposure Draft (ED) ahead of a Board vote to delegate the finalisation of and approval to issue the Tier 3 ED in Question 14 of this Agenda Paper.
+The objective of this Agenda Paper is to seek the Board's feedback on the draft Tier 3 Exposure Draft (ED) ahead of a Board vote to delegate the finalisation of and approval to issue the Tier 3 ED in Question 14 of this Agenda Paper.
 The staff recommendation is for Board members to delegate responsibility for the approval and issue of the Tier ED to the Board Subcommittee, out of session.